HackYourFuture-CPH/node.js/readme.md

 This 5 week HYF Module is about creating a fullstack application in Node.JS.
 What does fullstack exactly mean?
 It means we will be creating and connecting both the backend api and the frontend html, css and javascript.

 Most of this course will focus on the backend part.
 Meaning building a webserver that has an api connected to a database.
-In the last couple of weeks we will then connect the backend api to the frontend javascript.
-Hopefully giving you an overview of the connection between these parts:

-`Database <--> Webserver <--> Frontend`
+`Database <--> Webserver`

 ## Planning